PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The next unit should audit both direct pre-add/mean/attention recovery results and preserve the new pass-set-2 attention result immediately following the second call.

+That seven-slot parent is now characterized with its nested mean-attention result.
+Selected observation-only targets are `_layout_pass_set_2_preadd_mean_attention_results` and `_layout_opt_preadd_mean_attention_results`.
+Exact instrumented result identity, shared context, zero-argument calls, layout-prefix/attention and channel-shuffle/SA-PA boundaries, and the unconsumed policy are frozen before implementation.
+The focused gate passes
+`355 passed, 1 xfailed in 18.12s`; the strict xfail is runner/helper/two-call
+propagation.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it